AudiEtoffe/SoundScore/README.md

-Unzip all files into the same folder, run a termainal from taht folder and run: pip install -r requirements.txt and then: run main.py
+Unzip all files into the same folder, open a termainal from withnin that folder and run: pip install -r requirements.txt python main.py